 I have spent some of my spare time working on small personal projects such as photograff.it, which was an attempt to archive and geographically tag graffiti and street art over time.
 I also founded and co-hosted Build Guild Atlanta and Build Guild Morgantown, a monthly technology agnostic meet up group meant to bring together tech, web, and maker minded folks in Morgantown and the surrounding area!
 Our community has spawned a technology community Slack called tech304.io.
 Join us!

-I have some additional long-term goals in inception phases:
+I have some additional long-term goals in inception phases (in no specific priority order):

-- establish a non-profit community oriented technology cooperative & hub to bring technology leaders in our region together in a communal space, provide technical education in software and hardware, collaboration on technical projects, and advocate for continuing eduction in technology for learners of all experience levels
+- establish a non-profit community oriented technology cooperative hub and maker space to bring technology leaders in our region together in a communal space, provide technical education in software and hardware, collaboration on technical projects, and advocate for continuing eduction in technology for learners of all ages and experience levels

 - establish a non-profit mural & public art organization focusing on public art and artist advocacy, fund raising, community collaboration, and mural projects (working title Rural Mural)